dashingsoft/pyarmor/docs/questions.rst

 Could not find `_pytransform`
 -----------------------------

-Generally, the dynamic library `_pytransform` is in the same path of obfuscated scripts.
+Generally, the dynamic library `_pytransform` is in the :ref:`runtime package`, before v5.7.0, it's in the same path of obfuscated scripts.
 It may be:

 * `_pytransform.so` in Linux
 * `_pytransform.dll` in Windows